LEND CURRICULUM DESCRIPTION

 Introduction to Leadership

 This series of interactive learning activities asks trainees to reflect on the concept of leadership.
 The learning activities targeted MCH Competency 2 (Self-Reflection and MCH Competency 3 (Ethics and Professionalism).
 Trainees self-reflect, read literature, engage in conversations with colleagues, watch a short video, and create a visual representation of themselves as leaders.
-To learn more about these activities and to see samples of the trainees’ work, go to click here.

 Leadership Quotes